 Ethereum – Widely regarded as the second-most famous cryptocurrency in the world, Ethereum is a cryptocurrency which gets generated using the platform that is called Ethereum.
 The currency being transferred from one bank account to another is called Ether.
 Soon, it was split into two separate cryptocurrencies.

-Request network – A network built on Ethereum which enables one to make payment instantly.
+Request network – A network built on Ethereum which enables one to make the payment instantly.
 Request network can really help in invoicing, auditing and accounting, transparency and Internet of Things (IoT) among others.
 It aims at being independent, not relying on one entering their bank details in order to process the payment.
 It also claims to be implementing features such as Escrow, which is a third-party which holds cryptocurrency while the transaction takes place and only releases the funds to the other party when the first party gives the confirmation.

 Stellar – One of the best-performing cryptocurrencies of 2017, Stellar’s price nearly shot up by 42000 percent in the last year!
 Stella also utilizes the principle of the blockchain, where a record of all transactions is kept in the public eye for everyone to see.
 The founder of Stellar is also the co-founder of Ripple, another cryptocurrency.

 OmiseGO – Built using Ethereum, OmiseGO wishes to disrupt the art of cryptocurrency and digital payments by introducing a system that is, in their own words, “currency agnostic”.
 What it means is that when we trade between cryptocurrencies, say from BTC to LTC, we look for an exchange that deals in both and then use a fiat currency such as USD to complete the transaction.
 The transaction fee that gets charged during this process is astronomically high, and OmiseGO has introduced their “currency agnostic” system which has a single transaction fee for all currencies.